Plants that like morning sun and afternoon shade are tough and can take large amounts of the bright morning sun.

 These herbaceous plants have hardy fibrous roots and long narrow leaves growing in a fan shape.
 The red and purple varieties do well in direct sunlight for about six hours daily and in partial afternoon shade.

-These flowers will thrive in USDA hardiness zones four through nine.
+Zones These flowers thrive in USDA hardiness zones four through nine.
 They grow to about five feet tall and four feet wide.

 2. Calico Plant (Alternanthera Ficoidea)